iGitScor/css/README.md

 Avoid binding to the same class in both your CSS and JavaScript.
 Conflating the two often leads to, at a minimum, time wasted during refactoring when a developer must cross-reference each class they are changing, and at its worst, developers being afraid to make changes for fear of breaking functionality.

-We recommend creating JavaScript-specific attributes to bind to, prefixed with data for compatibility `data-`:
+I recommend creating JavaScript-specific attributes to bind to, prefixed with data for compatibility `data-`:

 ```html
 <button class="btn btn-primary" data-toggle>Display/Hide content</button>